hannesweisbach/channelcoding/README.md

 The tasks for admittance to the exam are available via http://www.inf.tu-dresden.de/content/institutes/sya/dud/lectures/2014wintersemester/Kanalkodierung/leistungsnachweiseWS1415.pdf

 The reuslt is available in the iterative_soft_decoding_of_bch_codes.pdf in this repository.
+The results of a comparitive simulations with the different construction of H are presented in comparison_h.pdf in this repository.

 This implementation requires a C++14 (N3797) conformant compiler and standard library.
 The only conformant library as of this writing is libc++.
 For OSX